-When my students ask about how to write a philosophy paper, I tell them to aim for three or four criteria.
+When my students ask me how to write a philosophy paper, I tell them to aim for three or four criteria—clarity, cogency, concision, and creativity—in that order.
 And if they want more guidance, I give them writing tips.
-Below are the four criteria — in order of importance — with a few tips for each criterion.†
+Below I elaborate on the four criteria and my tips for each criterion.†

 What this means: It should be difficult for me to misunderstand you.††

-So don’t waste time crafting long sentences with big words.
+So don’t waste time crafting long sentences with big words, which often backfires (Oppenheimer, 2005).
 Instead, aim for a 6th- to 9th-grade reading level.
 Yes, I know: that’s not how many academics write.††† Do as we say, not as we do.

 1st Writing Tip: Continue reading How To Write A Philosophy Paper: 4 Criteria, 9 Tips

 Reality check: if I am not automatically notified of your research, I’ll almost certainly never know about it.
 And if I can’t find you online, you might as well not exist beyond your classroom, office, or lab.
-So if you’re an academic who wants people to actually read your work or even know that you exist, then read the following 250 words.
+So if you’re an academic who wants people to actually read your work or even know that you exist, then read the following 300 words.
 They explain how to make your research followable and visible.
 It’s really, really easy.
 Don’t believe me?
-Check out the video below where I make a website in less than 10 minutes.
+Check out the two videos to watch me do it in less than 15 minutes.
 So stop making excuses.
-In the words of the great philosopher, Shia Lebouf:
+In the words of the great scholar, Shia Lebouf:

-Continue reading You Should Have an Academic Social Network Profile (and Maybe a Website): Here’s why and how
+Continue reading Why Make an Academic Social Network Profile (and a Website)?